vysker/vscode-php-formatter/README.md

-# PHP Formatter README
+# PHP Formatter

-This is the README for your extension "PHP Formatter".
-After writing up a brief description, we recommend including the following sections.
+After installing as an extension with Visual Studio Code, this automatically formats your PHP code, in accordance with PSR-0, PSR-1, [PSR-2](http://www.php-fig.org/psr/psr-2/) or Symfony style conventions.

 ## Features

-Automatically formats your PHP code, in accordance with PSR-0, PSR-1, [PSR-2](http://www.php-fig.org/psr/psr-2/) or Symfony style conventions.
+* Includes auto-save functionality.
+* Supports different PHP-CS-Fixer installation methods, i.e. Composer vs manual installation.
+* Supports level and fixers.
+* Can be configured to support other file extensions than PHP as well, i.e. ".inc" files.

 ## Requirements